yramic/Advanced_Numerical_Methods/BEM/2DParametricBEM/README.md

 	* Constant names
 		* Variables declared constexpr or const, and whose value is fixed for the duration of the program, are named with a leading "k" followed by mixed case.

+	* Namespace name
+		* Namespace names are all lower-case.
+Top-level namespace names are based on the project name .
+Avoid collisions between nested namespaces and well-known top-level namespaces.
+Abbreviations not allowed for namespace names.

+* Namespace usage
+	* Follow the rules on Namespace Names.
+	* Terminate namespaces with comments '// namespace name_of_namespace'.
+	* Namespaces wrap the entire source file after includes, gflags definitions/declarations and forward declarations of classes from other namespaces.
+	* You may not use a using-directive to make all names from a namespace available.

 * Header files
 	* All of a project's header files should be listed as descendants of the project's source directory without use of UNIX directory shortcuts . (the current directory) or .. (the parent directory).
  	* All header files shoud have #define guards to prevent multiple inclusion